 Data Science is getting more popular by the day, with data scientists using Artificial Intelligence and Machine Learning to solve various challenging and complex problems.
-It is one of the hottest fields that every person dreams of getting into.
+It is one of the hottest fields that many aspire to enter.
+To prepare, many candidates practice data science MCQ questions, which can sharpen their skills for real-world scenarios.
 According to a recent survey, there has been an increase in the number of opportunities related to Data Science during the COVID-19 pandemic.
-Ever wonder what it takes to ace the data science interview in startups and top product-based companies like amazon?
+Ever wonder what it takes to ace the data science interview questions in startups and top product-based companies like amazon?

 This article was published as a part of the Data Science Blogathon.